 Whether your company is participating in in-person, hybrid, or virtual open enrollment, all employees deserve to be informed and access resources.
 With a little planning ahead, HR pros can ensure employees working from anywhere feel included and empowered to make the best decisions for their health and family.

 If you haven’t yet incorporated video into the process, why not try it out?
-Try Covideo for free to see how HR pros are using personalized video to make stronger connections.
+Get Covideo free to see how HR pros are using personalized video to make stronger connections.